basharovV/StumbleUponAwesome/README.md

 ⚡️ [Install the extension from the Chrome Web Store](https://chrome.google.com/webstore/detail/stumbleuponawesome/dhfmgppomdaagdcbpccdfjpopgikcdge?authuser=3)

-There are 32,443 unique sites from 528 awesome collection pages on Github from kind contributors.
+There are 41,299 unique sites from 542 awesome lists on Github from kind contributors.
 There's some hidden gems waiting in there.

 ----